microsoft/metered-billing-accelerator/README.md

 The architectural approach inside the aggregator is like this: The snapshot blob storage container contains all relevant state, up to a certain point in time.
 "Point in time" refers to a specific message sequence number in an Azure EventHub partition.
 When the aggregator starts, and get's ownership over one (or more) partitions in EH, it reads the most recent corresponding state (JSON files), and starts to continue sequentially processing all messages in the corresponding EventHub partition.

-The business logic sequentially applies each event to the state, i.e. applying / [folding](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) the events onto the state.
+The business logic sequentially applies each event to the state, i.e. applying / [folding][folding] the events onto the state.
 The EventHub SDKs `EventProcessorClient`, alongside with the business logic, are wrapped in a Reactive Extension's observable, which then continuously emits new versions of the state.

-#### Business logic
+#### Business logicss

-The business logic is completely side-effect-free; it's a "[pure function](https://en.wikipedia.org/wiki/Pure_function)" (in functional-programming terms), and it does not perform any interactions with the outside world.
+The business logic is completely side-effect-free; it's a "[pure function][pure function]" (in functional-programming terms), and it does not perform any interactions with the outside world.
 Most notably, when the business logic determines that a certain value is ready to be submitted to the external metering API, it just records a job entry, to indicate that 'someone' is supposed to make that API call.

 Two subsequent functionalities subscribe to the stream of state updates: